 It’s complicated.
 A thorough business valuation computes six to ten different valuation methodologies and then weighs each result to determine a final valuation number.
 Specific valuation resources such as the RMA, Pratt’s Stats and BIZCOMPS are used to compare a company’s information with similar businesses.
 Financial documents need to be reviewed to analyze both the historical and projected performance of the company.
 If a business owner were to attempt to price their business for sale it would take many months to 1) learn how a business valuation methodologies work, 2) prepare a valuation for their own company.

-In a business for sale, the owner and the Business Intermediary must be prepared to defend the asking price.
+In business for sale, the owner and the Business Intermediary must be prepared to defend the asking price.
 Savvy buyers will closely examine the business valuation and strategically ask questions that, when answered poorly, will support an argument for reducing the asking price.
 When preparing a business valuation, a credible business valuation services expert will anticipate buyer challenges on the valuation price and incorporate value defenses directly into the document.
 This gives owners a sense of confidence and support when negotiating with potential buyers.

 A valuation for business sale independently validates and benchmarks the true worth of a business.
 Business owners over-value the worth of their business a majority of the time.
 “I was contacted recently,” begins Brian Mazar, Managing Director of American Fortune Mergers and Acquisitions, “by a woman who was one year into the sale of her business and buyers telling her that her business was overpriced.
 She needed a business valuation because she arbitrarily priced her own business at $1 million dollars.
 Once I incorporated all the details of her business financials and did the analysis, her business was only worth $755,000.
 The news was quite hard for her to hear.”

 Owners put so much of themselves into their businesses that it’s only natural for them to think “their baby” is worth more than it actually is.
 Part of this is due to an owner’s emotional attachment and part is due to their perception of cash flow.
 “Just because you earn several hundred thousand dollars a year does not mean you can simply multiply that out and put a large price tag on your business.
 Unfortunately, though, owners do it all the time,” Mazar shares.
-The story has a good ending because the American Fortune Mergers & Acquisitions Advisors performed some consulting work for this woman and were able to improve the business which resulted in increasing the business valuation of the business to $1.1 million.
+The story has a good ending because the American Fortune Mergers & Acquisitions Advisers performed some consulting work for this woman and were able to improve the business which resulted in increasing the business valuation of the business to $1.1 million.

 Cost & What’s Included

 There is no reason why credible business valuation services have to be expensive.
 Business Valuation Services by American Fortune are not only accurate and defensible they are also low cost.
 American Fortune Business Valuation Services offers three different levels of valuation for business sale reports.
-These are based on what the end-result of the valuation needs to satisfy.
+These are based on what the end result of the valuation needs to satisfy.
 Why is the valuation needed?
 How strongly will it need to be defended?
 Does the recipient need or require much detail?
 How complex is the business?
-How knowledgeable and experienced are the buyer and their advisors?
+How knowledgeable and experienced are the buyer and their consultants?

 Calculation Of Value Report A calculation of value is NOT a Valuation (Appraisal) because the appraiser is not coming to a “conclusion of value”, but merely a “calculation of value” complete valuation (appraisal) since it is based on a limited amount of investigation and due diligence.
 Although a Calculation of Value does not meet USPAP or IBA Standards, it can be a very valuable tool for business owners, professionals or other purposes.
 This value report takes basic value drivers to produce a semi-formal valuation.
 It utilizes four to five valuation methodologies.
-This type of value report yields a moderately defensible valuate report.
+This type of value report yields a moderately defensible valuation report.
 Typical uses for this report are: Assisting an owner, broker or m&a advisor to establish an initial asking price for the sale of a businesses, Estate planning, Business planning, Developing a “preliminary” value for litigation matters, Any matter where an “initial” or “calculation” of value is acceptable, Businesses with an EBIDTA of less than $300K.
 The report is 30-33 pages.
 Price: $2,300.
-To view a sample Calculation of Value Report – Click Here
+To view a sample Calculation of Value Report – View Sample

 Comprehensive Business Valuation This type of report explains in full detail how the value was derived as directed by the Uniform Standards of Professional Appraisal Practice (USPAP) and American Society of Appraisers (ASA).
 A comprehensive business valuation incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very accurate and defensible.
 It utilizes seven to ten valuation methodologies.
-This type of report is used for the following: Business sale, Acquisition or Merger, SBA or conventional financing, Estate tax or gifting purposes, Any matter where the intended users are “familiar” with the subject to be valued, When a accurate and defensible valuation is vital, Businesses with an EBIDTA of $300K or more.
+This type of report is used for the following: Business sale, Acquisition or Merger, SBA or conventional financing, Estate tax or gifting purposes, Any matter where the intended users are “familiar” with the subject to be valued, When an accurate and defensible valuation is vital, Businesses with an EBIDTA of $300K or more.
 The report is 40-50 pages.
 Price: $4,000.
-To view a sample Comprehensive Valuation – Click Here
+To view a sample Comprehensive Valuation – View Sample

 Business Valuations are governed by Valuation Standards Business Valuation Associations.
 The top two organizations are The Uniform Standards of Professional Appraisal Practice and The National Association of Certified Valuation Analysts.